VIBE: Can a VLM Read the Room?: Limitations and Future Work

-\textbf{Variety in Vision models chosen: } In this paper we limited our analyses to 2 families of VLMs up to size 26B.
-More extensive analysis including more models and architectures would lead to better insights.
+\textbf{Variety in Vision models chosen: } In this paper we limited our analyses to 3 families of VLMs up to size 26B.
+The VIBE dataset was tested on 7 models of varying families and sizes.
+More extensive analysis including more models and architectures could lead to more insights.

 \textbf{Bias Due to Video Description Source: } The Visual Cues in our dataset were selected from failure cases of InternVL2 26B, which may have inherent biases.
 Anything the model did not identify as relevant would be missed in the dataset.
 The dataset would benefit from having more models in the video description generation process.